clementw168/clementw168/README.md

 <summary><h5> Confidential company, YoloV3 on radio wave detection </h5></summary>
 <br>

-This project was about detecting and classifying radio signal in the IQ format.
-The IQ format is a timeseries of complex numbers, representing two orthogonal components of a radio signal.
+This project was about detecting and classifying radio signals in the IQ format.
+The IQ format is a time series of complex numbers, representing two orthogonal components of a radio signal.

-A visualization of the Fast Fourrier Transform of the signal was enough to convince us that Object detection was a good way to solve that problem.
+A visualization of the Fast Fourier Transform of the signal was enough to convince us that Object detection was a good way to solve that problem.

 YOLOv3 achieved 0.95 mAP @ IOU 0.5 on the task.